Gaussian Process Surrogate Models for Neural Networks: Experiments

-\paragraph{Target function.} The target functions are sums of sine functions with frequencies in $(5, 10, \ldots, 45, 50)$ and phases drawn from $U(0, 2\pi)$, evaluated at $200$ points evenly spaced between $[0, 1]$, as in \textcite{rahaman19a}.
+\paragraph{Target function.} We consider 20 target functions which are sums of sine functions with frequencies in $(5, 10, \ldots, 45, 50)$ and phases drawn from $U(0, 2\pi)$, evaluated at $200$ points evenly spaced between $[0, 1]$, as in \textcite{rahaman19a}.

-\paragraph{\Gls{gp} surrogate.} We learn the parameters of a \glsfirst{smk} with $Q=10$ mixture components by optimizing \cref{eq:objective} with \gls{adam} for $350$ iterations with a learning rate of $\eta = 0.1$.
+\paragraph{\Gls{gp} surrogate.} We learn the parameters of a \glsfirst{smk} with $Q=10$ mixture components by optimizing \cref{eq:objective} with \gls{adam} for $350$ iterations with a learning rate of $\eta = 0.1$ \parencite{kingma:adam}.
 Since the marginal likelihood of the \gls{smk} is multi-modal in its frequency parameters, we repeat this optimization for three different random initializations of the kernel parameters and choose the hyperparameters with the largest marginal likelihood value (the value of \cref{eq:objective}).
-We randomly initialize the length-scales $v_i$ by sampling from a truncated normal distribution whose variance depends on the maximum distance between input points.
+Following GPyTorch’s initialization strategy, we draw the inverse lengthscale $v_i$ from a truncated Gaussian distribution with variance set to the maximum distance between two points in the dataset and truncation value set to the maximum distance between points \parencite{NEURIPS2018_gpytorch}.
 We set the signal variances $w$ to the variance of the target function values divided by the number of mixture components.
-The frequency hyperparameters of the \gls{smk} are sometimes initialized by sampling from a uniform distribution whose upper limit is the Nyquist frequency \parencite{wilson2013kernels}; since this target function's largest frequency is smaller than the Nyquist frequency, we instead set a smaller frequency as the upper limit.
+The frequency hyperparameters of the \gls{smk} are sometimes initialized by sampling from a uniform distribution whose upper limit is the Nyquist frequency \parencite{wilson2013kernels}; since this target function's largest frequency is smaller than the Nyquist frequency, we instead set a smaller frequency.

+\paragraph{Results.} \cref{fig:varysinex} displays the average \gls{nn} prediction across the ensemble, the average learned kernel and standard error at different iterations of \gls{nn} training computed across the ensemble and ten random initializations of the \gls{smk}, and the corresponding average spectral density.